-A few years ago, studies began flooding in saying that coconut oil was a healthy alternative for butter and olive oil, starting a coconut oil craze.
-Not everyone gave into it, but coconut oil cooking sprays even became popular instead of vegetable oil spray.
-New studies, however, are finding that coconut oil is not heart healthy as previously believed and should not be used as a cooking alternative.
+A few years ago, studies began flooding in saying that coconut oil was a healthy alternative for butter and oil.
+This started a coconut oil craze.
+Not everyone gave into it, but many bought all kinds of coconut oil products, like coconut oil cooking sprays.
+New studies, however, are finding that coconut oil is not heart-healthy as previously believed.

-Over the last few years, coconut oil has been touted as the best alternative to fats and baking ingredients like Crisco and butter.
+Over the last few years, many have touted coconut oil as the best alternative to fats like Crisco and butter.
 Studies showed that it was healthier for your heart, weight loss, and overall health.

 Coconut oil, water, and sprays flew off the shelves as people began using this substitute.
 However, coconut oil is high in fat, LDL (bad cholesterol), and calories.